-This unit continues to develop students' ability to program in the JavaScript language, using Code.org's App Lab environment to create a series of small applications (apps) that live on the web, each highlighting a core concept of programming.
-In this unit students transition to creating event-driven apps.
-The unit assumes that students have learned the concepts and skills from Unit 3, namely: writing and using functions, using simple repeat loops, being able to read documentation, collaborating, and using the Code Studio environment with App Lab.
+This unit continues to develop students' ability to program in the JavaScript language using App Lab.
+Students create a series of simple applications (apps) that live on the web, each highlighting a core concept of programming.
+In the first chapter students learn to design apps that respond to user interaction like clicks and key presses.
+Concepts introduced in this chapter include variables, user input, text strings, Boolean expressions, and if-statements.